ludwig-ai/ludwig-docs/docs/configuration/features/set_features.md

 - `loss` (default `{type: sigmoid_cross_entropy}`): is a dictionary containing a loss `type`.
 The only supported loss `type` for set features is `sigmoid_cross_entropy`.

+Loss type and loss related parameters can also be defined once and applied to all set output features using the [Type-Global Loss](../defaults.md#type-global-loss) section.

 These are the available parameters of a set output feature decoder

 - `fc_layers` (default `null`): a list of dictionaries containing the parameters of all the fully connected